adobeemeapartners/pwc-ts-workshop/README.md

 1. Write discovery questions given the customer's current challenges
 2. Update the POV deck (pptx will be provided) to create a presentation and pitch it to the customer
-3. Use the demo assets provided, customize them and the solution to the customer
+3. Use the demo assets provided, customize them and show the solution to the customer

 ## Presentation Criteria